periph/bootstrap/README.md

 `flash` takes care of all the steps below on the micro computer's initial boot.

+### Enabling UART

+On a Raspberry Pi 3, the console UART is not enabled by default anymore.
+Specify `-forceuart` to enable it, then use a serial cable (like [FT232RL](https://www.adafruit.com/product/70) to connect the serial pins to pins 8 and 10 on the header.
+Then run `screen /dev/ttyUSB0 115200` on your linux host to connect (or equivalent on other OSes).

 ## Configuring a micro computer

 `setup.sh` is an all-in-one tool that can be used on an already flashed device,